Asymptotic stability of sharp fronts: Analysis and rigorous computation: Introduction

+The primary issue here is the translation invariance.
+The reason why the straightforward $L^2$ estimate does not work is that there is a one-parameter family of traveling wave solutions, and one really wants to look at the distance of $u(x,t)$ to {\em the set of all translates of} $\phi(x)$, rather than the distance to any particular translate.
+Pego's calculation addresses this problem by looking at the anti-derivative: the function $\int_{-\infty}^x (u(y,t)-\phi(y))~dy$ only tends to zero as $x\rightarrow\infty$ if an appropriate translate of $\phi$ is chosen, depending on $u$.
+But this has the unfortunate consequence of introducing an additional cubic term that must be estimated.
+We instead apply what is a fairly old idea to deal with the translation invariance by allowing the position of the front to vary in time in such a way as to make an energy estimate possible.

+For a broad class of nonlinear diffusive-dispersive equations of Burgers type, our objective here is to establish a stability condition that is independent of the monotonicity of the profile and does not require that the initial condition lies close to the front.
+It is noteworthy that some traveling front solutions of the KdVB equation, when extended with higher-order power-law nonlinearities, are known to exhibit instability \cite{PegoSmerekaWeinstein,Gardner}.

-In Section~\ref{sec:stability} we work with the perturbation of the traveling front solution (see \eqref{def:v}), rather than its anti-derivative (see \eqref{def:V}).
-But care is necessary when dealing with translational invariance.
-We introduce the temporal modulation of the translation parameter (see \eqref{def:x0}), which allows the front solution to ``chase'' the perturbed solution so as to decrease their distance.
-A suitable choice of the modulation parameter will append a rank-one perturbation to a Schr\"odinger operator in the course of our energy estimate (see \eqref{eqn:H0+rank1}).
-Such rank-one perturbation can move one negative eigenvalue of the Schr\"odinger operator to its continuous spectrum, whereby $\|v(t)\|_{L^2(\mathbb{R})}$ can become a decreasing function of $t$, provided that a Schr\"odinger equation in one dimension (see \eqref{def:H0}) has exactly one bound state.
+In Section~\ref{sec:analysis}, we work with the perturbation of the front (see \eqref{def:v}), rather than its anti-derivative (see \eqref{def:V}).
+In order to deal with the translational invariance, we introduce a temporal modulation of the translation parameter of the front (see \eqref{def:x0}), allowing the perturbed solution to `chase' the front, so as to `minimize' their distance.
+A judicious choice of the modulation introduces a rank-one perturbation into the Schr\"odinger operator that arises during the course of the energy method (see \eqref{eqn:H0+rank_1}).
+This perturbation has the potential to eliminate one negative eigenvalue in the spectrum of the unperturbed operator, enabling the application of the energy method in scenarios where the unperturbed Schr\"odinger equation (see \eqref{eqn:H0}) has precisely one bound state.

+It is worth noting that the idea of employing modulation to mitigate issues associated with translational invariance to enhance the stability properties has a long history, drawing on foundational ideas in Whitham's modulation theory \cite{Whitham}.
+Collet, Eckmann, Epstein, and Stubbe \cite{CEES93} and, independently, Goodman \cite{Goodman94} utilized this idea when bounding the dimension of the asymptotic attractor for the Kuramoto--Sivashinsky equation in one dimension (see \cite[Section 4 and (4.1)]{CEES93} in particular).
+Goodman and Miller \cite{GoodmanMiller} applied a similar idea when studying the stability of two-dimensional viscous shocks.
+Additionally, Gu\`es, Metivi\'er, Williams, and Zumbrun \cite{Gues2005} applied this when studying the vanishing viscosity limit, offering valuable historical insights and interpretations of various equations governing modulation (see \cite[Section 1]{Gues2005} in particular).